 Writing to the entire range multiple times would take this test too long, so we capped it.
 But this situation happens routinely in many real deployments.

-While it is true that Scylla shines the brightest when executed on high-end server hardware grows in power, this benchmark demonstrates that Scylla’s advantage over Cassandra is not restricted to high-end environments.
+While it is true that Scylla shines the brightest when executed on high-end server hardware, this benchmark demonstrates that the Scylla advantage over Apache Cassandra is not restricted to high-end environments.

 Hardware is becoming cheaper and bigger.
-This trend is exemplified by AWS’ recent release of the i3 server class with up to 64 vCPUs and 16 GB/s of NVMe disk throughput, which Scylla will soon support.
 We believe that users will benefit from easier maintenance and fewer failures with fewer, larger nodes.
-However, Scylla consistently outperforms Cassandra even in situations with constrained resources.
+However, Scylla consistently outperforms Apache Cassandra even in situations with constrained resources.

-For this test, we tested DataStax Community Edition, based on Cassandra 3.0.9.
-We configured the Cassandra VMs in accordance with the official Datastax guide that can be found herehttps://docs.datastax.com/en/landing_page/doc/landing_page/recommendedSettingsLinux.html, optmizing for SSDs.
+For this test, we tested DataStax Community Edition, based on Apache Cassandra 3.0.9.
+We configured the Cassandra VMs in accordance with the official Datastax guide that can be found here, optmizing for SSDs.

 Also in accordance with that guide, we set the JVM Garbage collector to G1GC. because the document doesn’t specify the exact G1GC settings, we picked the following: